Skip to content

 Pick per call (outbound), or per identity or per number (inbound).
 The two tiers never mix on a single call.

-The hosted-agent surface is available in the API, the SDKs, and the CLI from SDK 0.4.22.
+The Inkbox Voice AI surface is available in the API, the SDKs, and the CLI from SDK 0.4.22.
+Authority modes, voicemail-detection control, and safe tool activity require SDK 0.5.8 or later.

 Answering calls